Why do I have thin hair?

-Here are a few common mistakes people do when it comes to hair care as well as some tips on how to avoid them.
-Surely, if your thin hair is the result of your genes, you are not likely to transform droopy strands into opulent locks.
+Here are a few common mistakes people make when it comes to hair care as well as some tips on how to avoid them.
+Surely, if your thin hair is the result of your genes, it is unlikely that you will be able to make a drastic change to your hair texture.
 But you still can improve its general condition, make it healthier and add some volume and gloss.

 Our hair follicles are extremely fragile and cannot endure constant pulling for hours.
 Just try to pull a strand on your head for a few seconds – you will most likely find a couple of hairs in your hand.
-That is exactly what tight ponytails and braids do – they weaken the connection of the hair shafts in the follicles making them more prone to shedding.
+That is exactly what tight ponytails and braids do – they weaken the connection of the hair shafts in the follicles making them more prone to shedding, known as traction alopecia.

-Even more so if your hair is wet – vigorous combing puts additional stress on wet strands that get easily overstretched, break or fall.
-If you can’t avoid tight hairdos (for example, those with very frizzy/African hair) – try to change your routine.
+Your hair is more prone to this when wet – vigorous combing puts additional stress on wet strands that get easily overstretched, break or fall.
+If you can’t avoid tight hairdos – try to change your routine.
 Invest in high-quality cosmetic products that can strengthen hair shafts and nourish the follicles.

 While bleaching is, undoubtedly, one of the most damaging procedures and a no-go for thin hair, colouring can add to its thickness, visually and physically.
-When the colour is applied on hair, it raises the cuticle; thus, increasing the volume of each shaft.
-Besides, with such colouring techniques as highlights/balayage, you can optically boost the thickness of your tresses.
+When the colour is applied on hair, as one of its side effects, it raises the cuticle which increases the volume of each shaft.
+Besides this, with colouring techniques such as highlights/balayage, you can optically boost the thickness of your hair.